V-Sekai/manuals/decisions/20231022-hover-to-ocean-game.md

-# Navigating New Horizons: A Proposal for Expanding Exploration in V-Sekai
+# Proposed: Navigating New Horizons: A Proposal for Expanding Exploration in V-Sekai

 ## Metadata